Actions

 Sonic runs through Green Hill Zone in the Master System version.

-The gameplay is similar to that of the Mega Drive version; Sonic's abilities and the items available are the same.
+The gameplay of the 8-bit Sonic the Hedgehog is similar to that of the Mega Drive version; Sonic's abilities and the items available are the same.
 Although the gameplay is similar, it is slower than its 16-bit counterpart.
 There are some differences however: Checkpoints take the form of point arrow monitors rather than posts.
 Chaos Emeralds aren't found in Special Stages; rather, one is hidden in each of the six regular Zones.
-The Special Stages exist merely as a bonus stage where players can collect Continues and Extra Lives, and no additional reward is given for collecting all items.
+The Special Stages exist merely as a bonus stage where players can collect Continues and Extra Lives, and no additional reward is given for collecting all items other than a score increase.

 Three of the Zones come from the Mega Drive version of the game.
 Bridge Zone and Jungle Zone are considered unusual today for Sonic the Hedgehog Zones.
 However, this was Sonic's second game, so such norms hadn't been established yet.
 Each Zone has three Acts; the first two Acts are standard levels, while the third Act is merely a short run up to the boss and contains no Rings.
 The three Zones titled after their Mega Drive counterparts feature 8-bit renditions of the scenery, but have unique level layouts and, with the exception of Green Hill Zone, different music courtesy of Yuzo Koshiro, best known for his work on games such as The Revenge of Shinobi and Streets of Rage.